-If open banking lives up to its promise, it could revolutionize modern banking and simultaneously usher in waves of new regulation.
+If open banking lives up to its promise, it could revolutionize modern banking and simultaneously usher in waves of new regulation and compliance changes.

 Digital disruption is burning through almost every sector of our modern economy, creating exciting new opportunities while also unleashing chaos on long-established ways of doing business.